-An infant won’t be able to fill out a long survey or communicate with an interviewer, so that rules out those possibilities for studies, leaving observational studies.
+An infant will not be able to fill out a long survey or communicate with an interviewer, so that rules out the possibilities for achieving those types of studies!
+As a result, your best bet is performing observational studies.
 For these studies, observation labs are extremely useful.
-Observe the infant in a setting similar to their natural environment unobtrusively, and be certain that your data is coded accurately and efficiently by using The Observer XT.
+You can observe an infant unobtrusively and in a setting similar to their natural environment, and can be certain that your data is coded accurately and efficiently with The Observer XT.

-A diverse collection of scientific articles citing Noldus products are published in renowned journals each week.
+A diverse collection of scientific articles citing Noldus products are published in renowned journals.
 The following list is only a small selection of scientific publications in different research fields.

 - Campbell, J.M.; Marcinowski, E.C.; Babik, I.; Michel, G.F.
 (2015).
 The influence of a hand preference for acquiring objects on the development of a hand preference for unimanual manipulation from 6-14 months.
 Infant Behavior and Development, 39, 107-117.

 - Einspieler, C.; Marschik, P.B.; Domingues, W.; Talisa, V.B.; Bartl-Pokorny, K.D.; Wolin, T.; Sigafoos, J. (2014).
 Monozygotic twins with Rett syndrome: phenotyping the first two years of life.
 Journal of Developmental and Physical Disabilities, 26, 171-182.